Nueva Germania: History

 Nueva Germania was founded in 1886 on the banks of the Aguaray-Guazú River, about 250 kilometres from Asunción by five, later fourteen, largely impoverished families from Saxony.
-Led by Bernhard Förster and his wife, Elisabeth Förster-Nietzsche, the German colonists emigrated to the Paraguayan rainforest to put to practice utopian ideas about the superiority of the Aryan race.
+Led by Bernhard Förster and his wife, Elisabeth Förster-Nietzsche, sister of the German philosopher Friedrich Nietzsche the German colonists emigrated to the Paraguayan rainforest to put to practice utopian ideas about the superiority of the Aryan race.
 It was the declared dream of Förster to create an area of Germanic development, far from the influence of Jews, whom he reviled.
+It was one of several closed German communities in Paraguay.

-The colony's development was hampered by the harshness of the environment, a lack of proper supplies and an overconfidence of the colonist's own supposed Aryan supremacy.
-Most settlers soon died of starvation and disease.
-Those who survived malaria and the sand-flea infections rushed to flee Nueva Germania.
-Those who stayed, convinced of their founder's teachings, married among themselves so as to preserve the racial stock.

-Förster, who had negotiated the town's titles of property with General Bernardino Caballero, committed suicide in 1889 in the city of San Bernardino after abandoning the settlers.
-Elisabeth Förster-Nietzsche returned to Germany in 1893.
+The colony's development was hampered by the harshness of the environment, a lack of proper supplies, and an overconfidence of the colonist's own supposed Aryan supremacy.
+Förster, who had negotiated the town's titles of property with General Bernardino Caballero, committed suicide only 3 years later in 1889 in the city of San Bernardino after abandoning the settlement.

+20th century

-According to Gerard L. Posner, writing in Mengele: The Complete Story, Josef Mengele, a major German war criminal, spent some time in Nueva Germania while he was a fugitive after World War II.
-However, the evidence that Mengele ever passed through is shaky at best.
+According to Gerard Posner, Josef Mengele, a German war criminal, spent some time in Nueva Germania while he was a fugitive after World War II.
+While Mengele did indeed briefly live in Hohenau, Paraguay (from 1959 to 1960), there is little evidence that Mengele ever lived in Nueva Germania.

-Nueva Germania became a quiet community in San Pedro, dedicated to agriculture and specializing in the cultivation of yerba mate.
-Beginning in 2004 the American writer David Woodard embarked on a series of expeditions to the erstwhile colony.

-As of 2013 pockets of German culture remained.
-Most of the population in the area still speak a mixture of German and Guaraní.

-Immigration increased in 2021, fueled by fears including vaccination.

-Economy

-One of the most important products of the district is yerba mate, along with sugarcane, cotton, manioc (cassava), tobacco, sunflower, soy, wheat, banana, sweet and sour orange, Paraguayan lemon verbena and sesame.

-Transportation

-A branch of Route No. 3 General Elizardo Aquino, a paved road, is the main access to the town, which connects it with Asunción and other localities of the department.
-Also, Route No. 11 Juana Maria de Lara, an unpaved road, connects the town with the Amambay Department.

-Other unimproved roads (of sand or pebbles) connect with different districts and the capital of the department.

-Climate

-The climate is tropical, with abundant rains, a maximum temperature of about 35 °C, a minimum of 10 °C and an average of 23 °C, with a humidity of 80%.
-Precipitation exceeds 1300 millimeters, especially in summer.

-Language
+21st century

+Today, Nueva Germania is a quiet and relatively poor agricultural community dedicated to the cultivation of yerba mate and soy beans and the raising of cattle, as well as the production of bricks.
+The three main languages spoken in the community are Spanish, Guaraní, and German.
+The two most common religions practiced are Catholicism and Lutheranism (the latter being practiced mostly by German descendants).
+The history of the town's foundation has led to the celebration of the mixture of German and Paraguayan cultures as a joint heritage of the town, with inhabitants often referring to themselves as Germanino.
+Depending on the situation, people identify as either, German, Paraguayan, or Germanino.

-About 80 percent of the population speak the Guaraní language.
+About 80% of the population speak the Guaraní language.
 The rest speak a combination of German and Spanish.